-I am a medical student currently taking a leave of absence.
-I graduated with my B.S. in Neuroscience, and a minor in Mathematics, in 2016, and was accepted to medical school the same year.
+I am a medical student just finishing my third year of medical school.
+I graduated from IUPUI with my B.S. in Neuroscience, and a minor in Mathematics, in 2016, and was accepted to medical school the same year.
 I have spent several semesters in my undergraduate career teaching in a variety of subjects.
 I have tutored computer programming, been a TA for the same class, and been a TA for organic chemistry.
 I have also taken the SAT and the MCAT and scored well, so I have an understanding of teaching those tests.
+I have also taken and passed Step 1, and am currently studying for Step 2, so I'm well versed in those areas.
 Finally, I love writing, and write short science fiction and spy stories in my spare time.

 Education & Certification